 Breast cancer patients are advised to be followed up for life to detect early recurrence and spread.
 Yearly or biannual follow up mammography is recommended for the treated and the other breast.
 The patient must be informed that he or she must visit breast clinic if they have any suspicious manifestations.
 Currently, there is no role for repeated measurements of tumor markers or doing follow-up imaging other than mammography.

 After treatment of breast cancer, long-term follow up is necessary.
-There is a risk of local and distant relapse, and hence a multidisciplinary team approach is necessary.
+There is a risk of local and distant relapse, and hence an interprofessional team approach is necessary.
 The women need regular mammograms and a pelvic exam.
 In addition, women with risk factors for osteoporosis need a bone density exam and monitoring for tumor markers for metastatic disease.
 For those who are about to undergo radiation therapy, a baseline echo and cardiac evaluation is necessary.
 Even though many types of integrative therapies have been developed to help women with breast cancer, evidence for the majority of these treatments is weak or lacking.

 Over the past four decades, the survival rates of most breast cancer patients has improved.
 Of note is that the presence of breast cancer has gradually slowed down over the past decade; which may be due to earlier detection and improved treatments.
 The prognosis for patients with breast cancer is highly dependent on the status of axillary lymph nodes.
 The higher the number of positive lymph nodes, the worse the outcome.
 In general, hormone responsive tumors tend to have a better outcome.
 In breast cancer survivors, adverse cardiac events are common; this is partly due to the cardiotoxic drugs to treat cancer and the presence of traditional risk factors for heart disease.
 The onus is on the healthcare provider to reduce the modifiable risk factors and lower the risk of adverse cardiac events.
 (Level V)